Thanks to Josh from the blog Yonder Stoke, for writing this guest post for us.

 - Like to take stunning photos.
 The steep cliffs, large rocks, and beautiful sandy beach all make this one of the most gorgeous beaches in Malibu.
 Plus, you don’t have to worry about people always getting in your shot because this place is usually pretty empty.

-Heavens, like Staircase, is both picturesque and great for surfing.
-The point is a reef that breaks right and left so it’s a great spot for all surfers.
-It’s also a slightly shorter walk down to the beach using this path, however it can sometimes be a little overgrown with foliage.
+Heavens, like Staircase, is both picturesque and a beautiful beach.
+It’s also a slightly shorter walk down to the beach using this path, however, it can sometimes be a little overgrown with foliage.

 Another great thing about both Staircase and Heavens is that you can bring dogs as long as they’re on a leash.
 These beaches are super dog friendly and they give your pups a lot of space to run and play.
 Plus, your dogs can make some friends here because lots of people bring their dogs down to these beaches.

 So there you have it: a list of my favorite secret beaches in Malibu.
 If you want even more information on hidden beaches in Malibu, check out the app “Our Malibu Beaches.”
 It’s got an interactive map that will tell you about all of the coastal access points near your location.
 Plus, they have a lot of great tips on where to park and which parts of the beach are public property versus private property.
 When you’re trying to escape the heat this weekend, don’t get stuck with all the tourists at Zuma.
 Find a nice patch of sand all to yourself, and share your favorite secret spots down below.

 About the Author